EnKF-C user guide: CALC

 Specifically, the adaptive moderation of the observation impact is conducted by smoothly increasing the observation error depending on the magnitude of innovation as follows:

 where $\sigma_{obs}$ is the observation error standard deviation, $\sigma_f$ -- forecast ensemble spread, $d$ -- innovation, and $K$ -- the so called K-factor defined in the main parameter file (sec. \ref{sec:mainprm}).
-Tests with small models show that setting the K-factor to say 2-3 or above makes a marginal impact (if any) on performance of weakly suboptimal systems, while still can be quite beneficial in stressful situations.
+Tests with small models show that setting the $K \ge 2$ makes a marginal impact (if any) on performance of weakly suboptimal systems, while it still can be quite beneficial in situations with large innovations.